 4. The notarized documents will be taken to the Ministry of Foreign Affairs (This can be done at Huduma Centre, City Centre branch) for verification.
 The foreign affairs officer will issue a letter.
 This should take at least 4 working days

 5. The notarized documents will then be taken to the Embassy e.g. if the document is required to be used in the US, they will be taken to the US Embassy.
-This can take maximum 3-5 days depending on the Embassy procedures.
+This can take a maximum of 3-5 days depending on the Embassy procedures.
 Please NOTE that this varies from Embassy to Embassy.
 Please check with the relevant Embassy beforehand for the number of days required.

 Note/ Please arrange to have your documents legalized as early as possible as time may vary from embassy to embassy.

 Birth Certificates- It is now required that birth certificates obtain certification from the Ministry of Interior, Civil Department before they are taken to the Ministry of Foreign Affairs in Kenya.

 Educational Certificates need to be verified by the relevant University before they can be taken to the Ministry of Foreign Affairs in Kenya.